tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-x509-python.md

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása
-Ha azt tervezi, hogy részletesebben is áttekinti a Java-szolgáltatásmintát, akkor ne törölje az ebben a rövid útmutatóban létrehozott erőforrásokat.
-Ha nem folytatja a munkát, akkor a következő lépésekkel törölheti a rövid útmutatóhoz létrehozott összes erőforrást.
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zárja be a Java-minta kimeneti ablakát a gépen.
 1. Zárja be az _X509-tanúsítványkészítő_ ablakát a gépen.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *GROUP NAME* for the X.509 devices you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Következő lépések
-Ebben a rövid útmutatóban X.509-eszközök egy szimulált csoportját regisztrálta az eszközkiépítési szolgáltatásba.
+In this quickstart, you enrolled a simulated group of X.509 devices to your Device Provisioning service.
 Ha mélyebben szeretné megismerni az eszközkiépítést, folytassa az Azure Portalon az eszközkiépítési szolgáltatás beállításának oktatóanyagával.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub eszközkiépítési szolgáltatás oktatóanyagai](./tutorial-set-up-cloud.md)